cozy/ACH/README.md

   import <filepath> [handlebarsOptionsFile]   The file containing the JSON data to import.
 Defaults to "example-data.json".
 Then the dummy helpers JS file (optional). importDir <directoryPath>                   The path to the directory content to import.
-Defaults to "./DirectoriesToInject". generateFiles [path] [filesCount]           Generates a given number of small files. drop <doctypes...>                          Deletes all documents of the provided doctypes.
-For real. export <doctypes> [filename]                Exports data from the doctypes (separated by commas) to filename downloadFile <fileid>                       Download the file delete <doctype> <ids...>                   Delete document(s) updateSettings                              Update settings script [options] <scriptName>               Launch script ls-scripts                                  Lists all built-in scripts, useful for autocompletion batch [options] <scriptName> <domainsFile>  Launch script
+Defaults to "./DirectoriesToInject". generateFiles [path] [filesCount]           Generates a given number of small files. drop [options] <doctypes...>                Deletes all documents of the provided doctypes.
+For real. export <doctypes> [filename]                Exports data from the doctypes (separated by commas) to filename downloadFile <fileid>                       Download the file delete <doctype> <ids...>                   Delete document(s) updateSettings                              Update settings token <doctypes...>                         Generate token script [options] <scriptName>               Launch script ls-scripts                                  Lists all built-in scripts, useful for autocompletion batch [options] <scriptName> <domainsFile>  Launch script